 Google Earth also thinks that you head straight to your home to take in a satellite view.
 That’s why they took this idea and created a unique storytelling project called This is Home.

-But instead of staying put at your own house and thereabouts, why not go over to the House Lannister uninvited with one of the many free virtual trips on Google Earth.
+So, instead of staying put at your own house and thereabouts, why not go over and see how the Inuits live in igloos or the unique Santorini Islands in Greece.

 2. Take Virtual Trips From Your Couch

 Google Earth is made for exploration and geographic discoveries.
-There are fascinating virtual tours on Google Earth .
+There are some fascinating virtual tours on Google Earth .
 New locales and timely tours are always being added, so you will never fall short of places to explore with Google Earth and its Voyager feature.

 3. Measure Distances Big and Small

 You are looking at the aerial view of your home on Google Earth.
 Maybe, now you would like to measure the plot of land it is standing on or calculate a nearby parcel you have your eyes on.

 Instead of manually stretching the tape, use Google Earth’s Measure Tool to do it in a few minutes.

 On Google Earth Pro you can use lines and shapes to check distances and estimate elevations.
 For instance, you can use the elevation information to plan hikes around your countryside.

 On Google Earth Web, Android and iOS you can use the Measure Tool to calculate the perimeter or distance of between points on the map (see screenshot).

 4. Use Historical View to Go Back to the Past